How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Background and Related Work

-These challenges manifest differently depending on how states structure their public defense systems.
-In some states, public defender offices employ full-time attorneys and staff dedicated exclusively to representing indigent defendants.
-In other cases, assigned or contracted counsel consists of private attorneys who take cases through court appointments, government contracts, or nonprofit-managed programs.
-For example, Washington DC and New Jersey, have relatively well-resourced public defenders' offices.
-Michigan, Pennsylvania, and Texas heavily rely on individual counties, without sufficient state funding~\cite{washingtonpublicdefender, texaspublicdefener}.
-To address such systemic resource constraints, our work asks whether AI technologies can help bridge this gap in indigent defense.
+These challenges manifest differently across states: In some, public defender offices employ full-time attorneys and staff dedicated exclusively to representing indigent defendants.
+In others, assigned or contracted counsel consists of private attorneys who take cases through court appointments, government contracts, or nonprofit-managed programs ~\cite{washingtonpublicdefender, texaspublicdefener}.
+Our work asks whether AI technologies can help bridge these systemic resource constraints in indigent defense.